griswaldbrooks/botvac_testing/README.md

-# botvac_testing
+# Botvac Testing
-Repo to hold scripts and instructions for testing the Neato Robotics Botvac
+Repo to hold scripts and instructions for testing the Neato Robotics Botvac.